top of page

 Mr. Matt's January 2023 report:

 The Season is upon us!
 Maple Syrup Season that is!
-It is Harvest Time in…Janua
+It is Harvest Time in…January

 As I write this report, I will share of some of the sweet goodness of the many years of faithful ministry finally bearing fruit!
 We also will celebrate the dormancy of our Legacy Dining Hall, trusting that the Lord IS working behind the scenes!
 And some of my report will be like the sap that is collected.
 Although the process is the same each season, the experience is always different but so rewarding!
 I love how our Lord is refining us as a tool and a ministry as the work must go on; children’s lives are at stake and we labor in Hope of a Great Harvest!